 Walking Tour: London’s Street Art Scene

 We’ll follow Blue Badge Guide Pepe Martinez through vibrant, edgy Shoreditch.
 You’ll be able to get up close and personal with the dynamic East London street art scene.
-Works by Banksy and Co. have helped herald the transformation of this area from a once seedy and deprived area into one of the most vibrant, fashionable, and ‘happening’ neighbourhoods in London.
+Works by Banksy and Co. have helped herald the transformation of this area from a once seedy and deprived area into one of the most vibrant, fashionable, and ‘happening’ neighborhoods in London.

 The magnificent Windsor Castle has been occupied for 900 years, making it the largest and oldest occupied castle in the world!
 Our current Queen spent much of her childhood here.
 St George’s chapel at Windsor Castle is one of the finest examples of Gothic architecture in Britain, and is the final resting place for many of the great names in British monarchy.